thangngoc89/blog/content/reasonml-toolchain/index.md

 * [esy](http://esy.sh): Makes opam feel like npm/yarn.
 Allows access to both ecosystems.

 I'll have a post introducing [esy](http://esy.sh) soon.
 Stay tuned!
+-->

 # Build systems

-ReasonML bring bsb (acronym of Bucklescript) and bsb-native to the game.
+Bucklescript actually contains 2 parts: bsb - the build system and bsc - the compiler.
+They are often referenced as a single unit: Bucklescript to avoid churn.
+ReasonML bring bsb and bsb-native to the game.
 Here is some available build systems:

 * bsb: Build system for JS projects that are composed of other packages that use bsb.
 * bsb-native: Like bsb but also compiles those same kinds of projects to native.